mattyoung101/LESS/README.md

 # Lightweight Embedded Speech Synthesizer
-Lightweight Embedded Speech Synthesizer (LESS) is a relatively simple retro-sounding speech synthesizer written in C11.
+Lightweight Embedded Speech Synthesizer (LESS) is retro-sounding speech synthesizer inspired by technology of the 1980s-1990s.
+It's designed to be used everywhere from microcontrollers all the way up to desktop PCs.
-It's inspired by retro speech synthesizers from the 1980s-1990s, in the likes of the Software Automatic Mouth and the STSPEECH.TOS program for the Atari 520ST.

-LESS is designed to be easily portable, lightweight and straightforward to understand.
-In that regard, the API will be designed such that you just provide LESS with a list of phonemes to pronounce and it will return a raw audio buffer.
-However, I aim to eventually provide a text-to-phoneme converter so that you can just pronounce a text buffer, and also possibly a VST plugin that uses LESS as its backend.
+The voice is male-sounding, extremely crunchy and overall very retro (so don't come expecting Google WaveNet on your microcontroller!)
+Current plan is to just implement phoneme-to-speech, eventually may include full text-to-speech.
+Also possibly will make a VST plugin.

+**Project status:** Unfortunately, I am extremely busy with other projects, and don't have that much time to work on this.
+So, it'll be done soon(TM)

 ## Background (some personal info)
-I initially wanted to make a speech synthesizer as far back as 2017, after learning about the awesome Chipspeech plugin from Plogue and the SpeakJet device from MagnaVox.
+I became interested in retro-sounding speech synthesis after purchasing a SpeakJet from SparkFun.
+It's basically a speech synthesizer programmed onto a dsPIC, and it has a lovely retro sound that I found very appealing.
+Unfortunately, this chip is overpriced and not produced anymore (afaik).
+To make matters worse, because I am incredibly dumb, I accidentally fried it by reversing the polarity.

+Anyway, after I cooked my SpeakJet, I looked into software retro speech synthesizers, quickly coming across the Chipspeech plugin and all the sounds featured in there.
+I thought it might be cool to attempt to make my own.
+As an embedded systems developer, the concept of a speech synthesizer you can

 Unfortunately, Chipspeech is closed source and the SpeakJet's documentation about its internal workings are essentially non-existent.
-Upon hearing the STSPEECH program for the Atari ST, I decided that I was going to try to build a similar sounding synthesizer to that.
+Upon hearing the STSPEECH program for the Atari ST (in Chipspeech, it's called "Rotten ST"), I decided that I was going to try to build a similar sounding synthesizer to that, from scratch.

-Resources around the program are extremely difficult to find (see RESOURCES.md for some info), however I was eventually able to obtain a copy of it, along with some possibly related assembly source code, along with a Windows emulator for the program.
-Not knowing much 68000 assembly, I decided to do some basic reverse engineering of the emulator and discovered it was actually created by Stefan Stenzel of Waldorf Music.
-Upon doing some more research, it turns out that out one point in time Stefan actually had a copy of the original C source code to the program, but after contacting him on Twitter, he was unable to open source it due to agreements.

-So, with my reverse engineering skills being terrible, I decided it was a good time to try and implement my own formant speech synthesizer.
-Unfortunately, this is far from an easy task and hence why this will take so long to create.

-## Design
+## Building and running
-**TODO early stages**

-Based on: https://www.soundonsound.com/techniques/formant-synthesis and this masters thesis: https://archive.org/details/HEROTALK/mode/2up

-For vowels:

-Square wave -> Parallel band pass filters -> Mixer -> Amplify/Distort -> Output

-For consonants:

-Noise -> ADSR -> Output
+LESS comes in two parts: a Linux test-bench, and the actual library code you can copy into your own project.

+**To embed LESS in your own project,** (TODO)

+**To run the test-bench,** use the CMakeLists.txt and compile and run main.c.
+The testbench requires (TODO dependencies, probably libsndfile and/or portaudio; and libogg)

-### Considerations/problems
+### Embedded systems notes
-- Bandpass filters are obscenely complicated
+- I won't make many assumptions about your system.
+Ideally this should be compatible with any RTOS, but I will only test FreeRTOS.
+- You can replace your malloc, free and calloc in less.h

+## Licence
+Mozilla Public Licence v2.0